KarMiles/polish-girl-painting/readme/docs/deployment.md

     ![screenshot](./images/deployment/github/github_create_repository_gitpod.jpg)
     </details>
 4. Once Gitpod workspace is created install Django by writing the command in Terminal.
-Django in version 3.2 was used as is the LTS (Long Term Support) version and thus was preferable to use over the currently newest Django 4.
+Django 3.2 was used as it is the LTS (Long Term Support) version and thus preferable over the currently newest Django 4.
     ```
     pip3 install Django==3.2
     ```